llpeterson/e2e/rtp.md

 <figure class="line">
 	<a id="vat"></a>
 	<img src="figures/f05-21-9780123850591.png" width="400px"/>
-	<figcaption>User interface of a vat audioconference.</figcaption>
+	<figcaption>User interface of vat, an early Internet
+	audioconferencing tool.</figcaption>
 </figure>

 Multimedia applications—those that involve video, audio, and data—are sometimes divided into two classes: *interactive* applications and *streaming* applications.
-An early and at one time popular example of the interactive class is `vat`, a multiparty audioconferencing tool that is often used over networks supporting IP multicast.
+An early and at one time popular example of the interactive class was `vat`, a multiparty audioconferencing tool that is often used over networks supporting IP multicast.
 The control panel for a typical `vat` conference is shown in [Figure 1](#vat).
 VoIP is also a class of interactive application